szaydel/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

   [dir: <string> | default = "./tsdb/"]

   # TSDB blocks retention in the ingester before a block is removed, relative to
-  # the newest block written for the tenant.
-This should be larger than the
+  # the time when the block was uploaded to storage.
+This should be larger than
-  # -blocks-storage.tsdb.block-ranges-period, -querier.query-store-after and
+  # the -blocks-storage.tsdb.block-ranges-period, -querier.query-store-after and
   # large enough to give store-gateways and queriers enough time to discover
   # newly uploaded blocks.
   # CLI flag: -blocks-storage.tsdb.retention-period